kahypar/mt-kahypar/README.md

 <img src="https://cloud.githubusercontent.com/assets/484403/25314222/3a3bdbda-2840-11e7-9961-3bbc59b59177.png" alt="alt text" width="50%" height="50%"><img src="https://cloud.githubusercontent.com/assets/484403/25314225/3e061e42-2840-11e7-860c-028a345d1641.png" alt="alt text" width="50%" height="50%">

-The highest-quality configuration of Mt-KaHyPar produces comparable partitions to the best sequential partitioning algorithms, while being almost an order of magnitude faster with only *ten* threads (e.g., when compared to [KaFFPa](https://github.com/KaHIP/KaHIP) or [KaHyPar](https://kahypar.org/)).
+The highest-quality configuration of Mt-KaHyPar computes partitions that are on par with those produced by the best sequential partitioning algorithms, while being almost an order of magnitude faster with only *ten* threads (e.g., when compared to [KaFFPa](https://github.com/KaHIP/KaHIP) or [KaHyPar](https://kahypar.org/)).
 Besides our high-quality configuration, we provide several other faster configurations that are already able to outperform most of the existing partitioning algorithms with regard to solution quality and running time.
+Mt-KaHyPar is able to partition graphs and hypergraphs with billion of edges and pins in a few minutes and with high solution quality.
+Moreover, we implemented optimized data structures for graph partitioning (which led to a speedup by a factor of two on plain graphs), a deterministic version of our partitioning algorithm, and a configuration for partitioning (hyper)graphs into a large number of blocks (e.g., k > 4096).

-Moreover, we implemented optimized data structures for graph partitioning (which led to a speedup by a factor of two for plain graphs), a deterministic version of our partitioning algorithm, and a configuration for partitioning (hyper)graphs into a large number of blocks (e.g., k > 4096).
-The figure below summarizes the time-quality trade-off of different hypergraph (left, connectivity metric) and graph partitioning algorithms (right, cut-net metric, points on the lower-left are considered better).
-The plot is based on an experiment with over 800 graphs and hypergraphs.
+The figure below summarizes the time-quality trade-off of different hypergraph (left, connectivity metric) and graph partitioning algorithms (right, cut-net metric).
+The plot is based on an experiment with over 800 graphs and hypergraphs and relates the average solution quality and running time of each algorithm to the best achievable results.
+Points on the lower-left are considered better.
+Partially transparent markers indicate solvers producing more than 15% infeasible partitions (either imbalanced or timeout).
 For more details, we refer the reader to our [publications](#licensing).

 ![time_quality_trade_off](https://github.com/kahypar/mt-kahypar/assets/9654047/a5cc1c41-5ca5-496a-ba50-91965e73226b)